Student Visa Attendance and Engagement

 This arrangement includes:

-In the case above the programmes above, you will need to continue to undertake these checks until your final submission deadline (or extended deadline, if you have been granted an extension).
+In the case of the programmes above, you will need to continue to undertake these checks until your final submission deadline (or extended deadline, if you have been granted an extension).

 You cannot send someone else to check-in for you - if you cannot come to campus, you must contact your School to register your absence.